 We understand that not everyone knows what they want to do with their future at the age of sixteen, therefore we provide advice on what subjects to study.
 Our students must select a minimum of three subjects.
 We remain committed to providing an education that is both challenging and engaging.
-We specialise in offering a range of traditional academic A- Levels complimented by a core selection of Advanced BTEC Level 3 qualifications.
+We specialise in offering a range of traditional academic A- Levels complimented by a core selection of Advanced Level 3 qualifications such as BTEC and OCR.
 Our staff have a full understanding of recent curriculum changes and they continue to successfully support our Year 12 students and parents to understand these.
 As a result, every member of staff understands your "starting point" and will be there to successfully support you through the big transition from GCSE to sixth form study.

-We provide high quality advice and guidance to prospective new students at our Open day/night, interviews and August enrolment days to ensure they gain the highest graded qualifications to achieve their aspirations.
-Conscious that academic achievement is only part of your story, we have a diverse enrichment programme for you to gain skills and experiences outside of your timetabled study, from First Aid to Yoga.
+We provide high quality advice and guidance to prospective new students during August enrolment days to ensure the students select options needed to achieve their aspirations beyond Hazelwood.
+Conscious that academic achievement is only part of your story, we have a diverse enrichment programme for you to gain skills and experiences outside of your timetabled study, from First Aid, British Sign Language, Sistersin and Youth and Community work.
+Dedicated weekly Careers lessons puts a focus on students creating robust Plan A and Plan B action plans.
 This maintains our cohesive and friendly sixth form community.